replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, 1.23, and 1.24

+### Improvements {#improvements-1-86-2}
+* Changes the way CSS and font files are included for custom admin console branding (Alpha).
+If you have early access to this feature, check out the alpha documentation for more information.

 ### Bug Fixes {#bug-fixes-1-86-2}
-* Fixes an issue where custom admin console branding (Alpha) would cause the admin console to fail to create a new application version if the data in the KOTS application manifest exceeded 1 MiB.
+* Fixes an issue where large font files for custom admin console branding (Alpha) caused the admin console to fail to create a new application version.
-* Fixes an issue where identity service login would redirect to login page after successful login.
+* Fixes an issue where the identity service login redirected to the login page after a successful login.
-* adds cleanup to `useEffect`. without cleanup, extra calls to `/ping` could occur.
-* Fixes an issue in the "Cluster Management" tab where the button for adding a primary node stopped working if the original join token had expired.
+* Fixes an issue in the **Cluster Management** tab where the button for adding a primary node stopped working if the original join token expired.
-* fixes bug that would allow identity service route to work even if feature was not enabled.
+* Fixes a bug that allowed the identity service route to be accessed even if the feature was not enabled.
-* Fixes a bug that may cause the Admin Console pod to terminate with an error due to a panic when checking for application updates in [Helm managed mode (Alpha)](/vendor/helm-install).
+* Fixes a bug that caused the admin console Pod to terminate with an error due to a panic when checking for application updates in Helm-managed mode (Alpha).
+For more information on Helm-managed mode, see [Supporting helm CLI Installations (Alpha)](/vendor/helm-install).

 ## 1.86.1